What is Abundant Community Edmonton?

 Our process at our Highlands neighbourhood level…

-- The Highlands Community League has asked Howard Lawrence to be our Neighbourhood Connector to:
+The Highlands Community League has asked Carmen Lawrence to be our Neighbourhood Connector to:

 - Identify and enlist our approximately 50 Block Connectors,